 2. Keeping Track of Medical Records

 Some survivors may have a hard time recovering and adjusting to life after cancer.
 Anxiety and emotional stress after the treatment can have an adverse effect on a young person’s growth.
 It can get in the way of relationships, school, work and other aspects of life.
-However, with support from family, friends, doctors and support groups, a cancer survivor can go a long way in the years to come.
+However, with support from family, friends, doctors, and support groups, a cancer survivor can go a long way in the years to come.

 Survival Rate of Children With Leukaemia

-Most childhood leukaemia has a has very high remission rates with some up to 90%, which means there is no trace of cancer cells in the body.
+Most childhood leukaemia has a very high remission rate, with some up to 90%, which means there is no trace of cancer cells in the body.
 However, the survival rate differs from one type to the other.
 The survival rate of children with Acute Lymphoblastic leukaemia is much higher than that of Acute Myeloid Leukaemia.